Joe Walsh: 1973–2012: solo career

-In May 1983, Walsh released You Bought It – You Name It; the album was received negatively by the majority of music critics, while other reviewers noted good points to the album.
+In May 1983, Walsh released You Bought It – You Name It; the album was received negatively by the majority of music critics, though others found some good points.
 It was also not as successful as Walsh's previous albums, peaking at No. 48 on the Billboard 200.
 Walsh found moderate success with the single "Space Age Whiz Kids", about the pinnacle of the 1980s video arcade craze.
 The album contains hard rock songs such as "I Can Play That Rock & Roll" and a cover of the Dick Haymes track, "Love Letters".
 It also contains more introspective material such as "Class of '65", and contains a song titled "I.L.B.T.s", an acronym for "I Like Big Tits".

-Walsh's new girlfriend Stevie Nicks was involved in his next album, The Confessor.
-Her old friend Keith Olsen was hired to produce the album and the musicians were prolific LA session musicians including Jim Keltner, Mike Porcaro, Waddy Wachtel, Randy Newman, Alan Pasqua, and many other musicians with whom Walsh had never worked.
+Walsh's new girlfriend, former Fleetwood Mac front singer Stevie Nicks, was involved in his next album, The Confessor.
+Her old friend Keith Olsen was hired to produce the album, and numerous prolific Los Angeles session musicians, including Jim Keltner, Mike Porcaro, Waddy Wachtel, Randy Newman, and Alan Pasqua, appeared, along with many other musicians with whom Walsh had never worked.

-In 1987, Walsh released his final solo album of the 1980s, Got Any Gum?, which was produced by Terry Manning, and features vocal contributions from J. D. Souther and Survivor's lead vocalist Jimi Jamison, but the album was a commercial disappointment.
+In 1987, Walsh released his final solo album of the 1980s, Got Any Gum?, which was produced by Terry Manning, and features vocal contributions from JD Souther and Survivor's lead singer Jimi Jamison.
+It proved a commercial disappointment.

 In 1991, Ordinary Average Guy, his ninth solo studio album, and its title track single, were released on the Epic label.
-The album features Ringo Starr, Jimi Jamison, and drummer Joe Vitale from Walsh's former band Barnstorm.
+The album features former Beatle Ringo Starr, Jimi Jamison, and drummer Joe Vitale from Walsh's former band Barnstorm.
 Vitale also sings the lead vocals on the final track of the album, "School Days".

-In 1992, Walsh released what appeared to be his final album (until 2012), Songs for a Dying Planet, his tenth solo studio album.
-Like its predecessor, it was released on the Epic label.
-Keen to re-establish himself after receiving some poor reviews for his previous album, Walsh enlisted his former producer Bill Szymczyk.
+In 1992, Walsh released what appeared to be his final album, Songs for a Dying Planet, his ninth solo studio LP, also released on Epic.
+Keen to rebound from his last albums' poor showing', Walsh enlisted his former producer Bill Szymczyk.
 His song "Vote for Me" was a minor success, peaking at No. 10 on the Hot Mainstream Rock Tracks chart.

-Walsh's song "One Day at a Time" was released in 2012 and details his struggles with alcohol and drug abuse earlier in his career.
-The song appeared on Walsh's album Analog Man, which was released on June 5, 2012.
-The album was co-produced by Jeff Lynne, with Tommy Lee James co-writing some of the album's tracks.
+Walsh's final solo album to date, Analog Man, was released in June, 2012.
+It was co-produced by Jeff Lynne, with Tommy Lee James co-writing some of its tracks.
+The song "One Day at a Time" details his struggles with alcohol and drug abuse earlier in his career.

-Eagles reunion